phonlamaiphoto - stock.adobe.com

 Because they need current tools to service a variety of mobile devices and not just desktop computers, more companies must implement intelligent conversational systems with the latest algorithms for machine learning and natural language processing.

-For German financial services company Allianz, Inbenta delivers two AI solutions: a chatbot and Dynamic Frequently Asked Questions (FAQ), which suggests answers to customer questions with Inbenta's semantic search engine technology.
+For German financial services company Allianz, Inbenta delivers two AI solutions: customer service chatbots and Dynamic Frequently Asked Questions (FAQ), which suggests answers to customer questions with Inbenta's semantic search engine technology.
 The Dynamic FAQ tool incorporates the latest in natural language processing and a theoretical linguistic framework called the Meaning-Text Theory.

 Chatbots now the primary engagement channel

-Allianz customer service email volume has decreased 35% since bringing Dynamic FAQs and the chatbot online.
+Allianz customer service email volume has decreased 35% since bringing Dynamic FAQs and the customer service chatbot online.
 Customers are now using them as the primary customer service channel.

 It was important for executives at Allianz to explore and invest in tools that not only encourage customer self-service, but that also automate decisions with personalized context, said Allianz program leader Aurélien Barthe.